+The Company is included with Group Inc. and subsidiaries in the consolidated corporate federal, as well as consolidated or combined state and local tax returns from September 18, 2020.
 The Company is taxed as a corporation for U.S. federal income tax purposes.
 As a corporation, the Company is subject to U.S. Federal and various state and local income taxes on its earnings.
 The Company computes its tax liability on a modified separate company basis and settles such liability with Group Inc. pursuant to a tax sharing agreement.
 To the extent the Company generates tax benefits from losses, it will be reimbursed by Group Inc. pursuant to the tax sharing agreement.
 The Company's state and local tax liabilities are allocated to reflect its share of the consolidated or combined state and local income tax liability.